Renouncing a Succession

 - a copy of the most recent marriage contract, if applicable;

 - a copy of the most recent divorce judgment, if applicable;

-- the information documents from the trustee in bankruptcy, if applicable;
+- documents from the trustee in bankruptcy, if applicable;

 Send (or ask the notary to send) all documents to the following address:

 Once we have received the documents and verified that the succession can be considered unclaimed, we will open a file and become the liquidator of the succession.Renunciation of the family patrimonyEven if you renounce the partition of the family patrimony, we must nonetheless calculate the amount of the debt resulting from the partition.
 The surviving spouse, if applicable, must file form BNR-105-V, Family Patrimony, so that we can make the calculation.

 or more information about family patrimony, consult your legal advisor or see the Ministère de la Justice website.